jluby127/jluby127.github.io/research.md

 <strong>Spin-Orbit Misalignment:</strong>

 As more planets are discovered and more can be fully characterized and scrutinized, astronomers are finding that planets don't always align nicely with their star.
 That is to say the orbital plane of the planet is not exactly perpendicular to the axis of rotation of the host star.
-In our Solar System, the greatest planet-inclination (angle of misalignment) belongs to Mercury at just under 7 degrees.
+In our Solar System, the largest misalignment belongs to Mercury at just under 7 degrees.
-But in extrasolar planets, astronomers are finding inclinations at every value between 0 and +/- 180 degrees (negative value indicate that the planet orbits in the opposite direction of the star's spin...a "backwards" or retrograde orbit).
+But in extrasolar planets, astronomers are finding inclinations at every value between 0 and +/- 180 degrees (negative values indicate that the planet orbits in the opposite direction of the star's spin...a "backwards" or retrograde orbit).
-This phenomena has important implications for our understanding of how planets form but more data is needed.
-Do Jupiters and Neptunes and Earths all follow similar trends in their inclinations?
-Does host star mass/temperature play a role?
-We need more well measured systems.
+This phenomena has important implications for our understanding of how planets form but more data is needed, we need more well measured systems.

 <strong>And more...</strong>